lineality/Online_Voting_Using_One_Time_Pads/README.md

 - performance tests and diagnostics
 - design and process tests
 - 'test' vs. feedback and use-able data

+## Non-Arbitrary operations
+Perhaps as in the more or less deterministic actions of a compiler, what parts of a higher level coordination process such as an election should be done according to protocol (which could involve testing/checking if not pre-set algorithms) and not in arbitrary 'flower arranged' ways subject to constant arbitrary human alteration on whim?
+(2024.06.07)

 ## meaning and multilingual elections
 - automated translation